danielzgsilva/MultiAgentPathFinding/README.md

 Start off by cloning the repo:
 `git clone https://github.com/danielzgsilva/MultiAgentPathFinding`

-Navigate to the project's root and install dependencies like so:
+Navigate to the project's root and install dependencies into a conda environment like so:
-`pip install -r requirements.txt`
+`conda env create -f environment.yml`

+Activate the environment
+`conda activate path_finding'

+Run the visualization with
+`python run.py'

 Available commands are:
 - **--num_agents** | number of agents to spawn into the world | REQUIRED